skeweddata/skeweddata.github.io/_posts/2021-01-24-nfl_stats_lies.md

   [Kaggle](https://www.kaggle.com/c/nfl-playing-surface-analytics)
-  competitions[^kaggle] in an effort to crowdsource useful player-tracking stats, albeit with carefully controlled samples of player-tracking data under restrictive terms[^terms].
+  competitions[^kaggle] in an effort to crowdsource useful player-tracking stats, albeit with carefully controlled samples of data under restrictive terms[^terms].
-* Even ostensible partners like ESPN don't seem to have access to the raw data.

 To be clear, I don't think this is particularly surprising: the player tracking data is a totally different world from the box